fakecloudsjy/HausdorffGoF/README.md

 > Dimitrina S. Dimitrova, Yun Jia, Vladimir K. Kaishev (2026a).
 "On a One Sample Goodness-of-fit Test Based on the Hausdorff Metric". *Submitted*.

 **Two-sample H test:**
 > Dimitrina S. Dimitrova, Yun Jia, Vladimir K. Kaishev (2026b).
-"On a Two-Sample Multivariate Goodness-of-Fit Test Based on the Hausdorff Metric". *Submitted to the Annals of Statistics*.
+"On a Two-Sample Multivariate Goodness-of-Fit Test Based on the Hausdorff Metric". *Submitted*.

 ## Authors